Looking for something? Search Away?

 The Layers

-If you know anything about long distance activity, it’s all about the layers.
+If you know anything about long-distance activity, it’s all about the layers.
 And with that, the fabrics and materials become especially important.
 As a rookie, I knew this – but did not fully understand how important it would become.
-Let’s start from outside looking in:
+Let’s start from the outside looking in:

 The Shell Jacket

 It boggles my mind how the lightest, thinnest jacket is also the most expensive.
 It has to do with the intense layer of GORE-TEX that coats the shell.
-The Rab Women’s Kangri GORE-TEX Jacket has 3-Layers of GORE-TEX waterproof technology (70D) with a recycled outer fabric.
-There is a nice fleece lined chin guard for comfort, the adjustable two-way zipper is great for those with a short torso.
+The Rab Women’s Kangri GORE-TEX Jacket has 3 layers of GORE-TEX waterproof technology (70D) with recycled outer fabric.
+There is a nice fleece-lined chin guard for comfort, and the adjustable two-way zipper is great for those with a short torso.
 And it’s totally waterproof.

 Compact Down Hoody Jacket

 For the record, I love hoodies.
 They provide extra warmth in a pinch.
 Once we passed Namche Bazaar (3440 m), the mornings were chilly until the sun came out to say hello.
 For the majority of the ascent, I wore the Rab Women’s Microlight Alpine Down Jacket.
 It’s tried and true – wear it on the mountain or in the city.
-Besides the quality, I appreciate the Rab’s colorways.
+Besides the quality, I appreciate Rab’s colourways.
 If you like something with a bit more of a shine, try The Mountain Hardware Ghost Whisperer/2™.
-It has a flattering waistline with the best fitting hood ever.
-As an added bonus, both of these hoodie’s fold into small packs (included) which can double as a neck pillow.
+It has a flattering waistline with the best-fitting hood ever.
+As an added bonus, both of these hoodies fold into small packs (included) which can double as a neck pillow.

 Pants